lj-n/genug/README.md

 ## How it works

-- SQLite Database
+- SQLite Database for storing data
-- SvelteKit with progressive enhancement (should work without javascript)
+- SvelteKit Webapp with focus on progressive enhancement
-- All transactions are saved as [fractional monetary unit](https://www.thefreedictionary.com/fractional+monetary+unit)

 ## Install with Docker